Tax Assessor's Office

 311 - inside Mecklenburg County, or704-336-7600 - from outside the County.

 Q. Can I pay my vehicle property tax at my county tax office?
-No. Once your vehicle becomes part of the Tag and Tax Together program and you have received the combined notice, you will no longer be able to pay your vehicle tax at your county tax office.
+No. Your vehicle tax can only be paid in person at a DMV office.
 Click to view a map of area DMV Tag Offices.

 Q. Am I paying vehicle property taxes for the coming year, or for the preceding year?
 Taxes due on this notice are for the coming year, covering the same period as the vehicle registration.